-(a) The State Treasurer or designee shall have the authority to establish the Vermont Achieving A Better Life Experience (ABLE) Savings Program consistent with the provisions of this chapter under which a person may make contributions for a taxable year, for the benefit of an individual who is an eligible individual for such taxable year, to an ABLE account which is established for the purpose of meeting the qualified disability expenses of the designated beneficiary of the account; and which:
+(a) The State Treasurer or designee shall have the authority to establish the Vermont Achieving a Better Life Experience (ABLE) Savings Program consistent with the provisions of this chapter under which a person may make contributions for a taxable year, for the benefit of an individual who is an eligible individual for such taxable year, to an ABLE account that is established for the purpose of meeting the qualified disability expenses of the designated beneficiary of the account, and that:

 (1) limits a designated beneficiary to one ABLE account for purposes of this section;

 (2) allows for the establishment of an ABLE account only for a designated beneficiary who is a resident of Vermont or a resident of a contracting State; and

 (3) meets the other requirements of this chapter.

 (b)(1) The Treasurer or designee may solicit proposals from financial organizations to implement the Program as account depositories and managers.